 Look for deals if buying new: While it’s often better to buy a used car, if you are planning to buy a new car you should know that it can come with lower interest rates and/or incentives for discounted rates.
 As long as you are prepared for the inevitable value drop as you drive it off the lot (personally, I don’t care because we don’t sell our cars; we drive them until the give up the ghost) then you’ll be fine.

 Car loan interest adds to the cost of your car so if you can, it makes sense to buy with cash and avoid the interest altogether.
 But, if that isn’t an option, car loan interest isn’t the worst thing in the world.
 At least it’s likely to be simple interest, and the rates are usually much lower than credit card interest rates.
 Just make sure to read the fine print and know exactly what you are getting yourself into.
 By understanding how car loan interest works, you can save yourself a lot of money in the long run!
+(And remember, ReadyForZero can help you pay off your debt as fast as possible)

 Image Credit: adam121